• Home

 Top off with honey or any syrup you choose (we vote for maple syrup every time due to health benefits)

-Your little ones will love the purply blue colour of these bad boys!
+Your little ones will love the purply blue color of these bad boys!

 Hard-boiled eggs